-All application requests and documents must be filed with the Secretary through the ABCA office in Perkinston, Mississippi.
+All application requests and documents must be filed with the Secretary through the ABCA office.

 I. All of these conditions must be met:

-A. A pedigree of the dog should be supplied to the Secretary, giving all details available on the sire and dam, including registration numbers when available.
+A. An application for registration must be signed and submitted, and a pedigree of the dog should be supplied to the Secretary, giving all details available on the sire and dam, including registration numbers when available.

 B. Evidence that both sire and dam have received an OFA rating of "good" or "excellent" hips, or Cornell University Veterinary Radiology Department reports stating that their hips are not dysplastic.
 (This condition may be impractical or impossible to meet in some cases.
 The ROM Committee has the authority to waive this condition in some circumstances.)